 Speaking about the legacy of EfECT, the project director, Vanessa Komiliades said ‘...The dedication and commitment Teacher educators have demonstrated to their continuing professional development over the three years of EfECT has been inspirational and their exceptional achievements are certain to have lasting impact.
 I have every faith that teachers and teacher educators in Myanmar will continue to develop and share their skills in order to make valuable contributions to the education of the vast numbers of teachers and pupils that their work reaches during this important time of educational reform.’

-The EfECT Project has laid the foundation for the British Council’s future involvement in Burmese educational reform, in its co-operation with the Burmese Ministry of Education to strengthen the education system, including, the teaching and training capabilities of teacher educators at education colleges.
+The EfECT Project has laid the foundation for the British Council’s future involvement in Myanmar educational reform, in its co-operation with the Myanmar Ministry of Education to strengthen the education system, including, the teaching and training capabilities of teacher educators at education colleges.